The topological Atiyah-Segal map: Acknowledgements

 \section{Acknowledgements}

-The results in Sections~\ref{htpy-sec},~\ref{Kdef-sec}, and~\ref{TAS-sec} of this article had a long genesis, beginning with conversations among the author, Willett, and Yu in 2010 surrounding the work in~\cite{RWY}.
-Weaker versions of the results in these sections were included in a preliminary draft of the author's joint paper with Tom Baird~\cite{Baird-Ramras-arxiv-v3}, with different arguments.
+The results in Section~\ref{TAS-sec} arose from conversations among the author, Willett, and Yu surrounding the work in~\cite{RWY}.
 Proposition~\ref{tf} arose from discussions with Robert Lipshitz regarding work of his student Kristen Hendricks~\cite{Hendricks}.
 The author thanks Baird, Lipshitz, Willett, and Yu, as well as Markus Szymik and Peter May, for helpful discussions.